codetaylor/advancedmortars/README.md

 ##### Modes

-Switch the mortar between the crushing and mixing mode by sneaking and left-clicking an empty mortar with an empty hand.
+Switch the mortar between the crushing and mixing mode by sneaking and right-clicking an empty mortar with an empty hand.

 ![Modes](https://raw.githubusercontent.com/codetaylor/advancedmortars/master/assets/gifs/modes.gif)

 ##### Crushing

-Place up to a stack of items in the mortar by left-clicking the mortar while holding the items.
-Then, perform the craft by left-clicking or holding down the left mouse button with an empty hand.
+Place up to a stack of items in the mortar by right-clicking the mortar while holding the items.
+Then, perform the craft by right-clicking or holding down the right mouse button with an empty hand.

 ![Crushing](https://raw.githubusercontent.com/codetaylor/advancedmortars/master/assets/gifs/crushing.gif)

 ##### Mixing

-Place up to eight individual items in the mortar by left-clicking the mortar while holding the items.
-Then, perform the craft by left-clicking or holding down the left mouse button with an empty hand.
+Place up to eight individual items in the mortar by right-clicking the mortar while holding the items.
+Then, perform the craft by right-clicking or holding down the right mouse button with an empty hand.

 ![Mixing](https://raw.githubusercontent.com/codetaylor/advancedmortars/master/assets/gifs/mixing.gif)

-In mixing mode, the mortar can hold up to eight individual items.
+#### Retrieval

+Retrieve items in the mortar by sneaking and right-clicking the mortar with an empty hand.

 ![Mixing2](https://raw.githubusercontent.com/codetaylor/advancedmortars/master/assets/gifs/mixing2.gif)

 ##### Pick-Up

-The mortar can easily be picked up and moved by sneaking and right-clicking the mortar.
+The mortar can easily be picked up and moved by sneaking and left-clicking the mortar.
 When picked up this way, the mortar will retain its contents.

 ![Pick-Up](https://raw.githubusercontent.com/codetaylor/advancedmortars/master/assets/gifs/pickup.gif)